BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 For those who are using AWS, keep in mind the following: volumes cannot be mounted across several AZ.

-Keep yourself away from unavailability by always setting "minAvailable".
+Keep yourself away from unavailability by always setting `minAvailable`.

 Final tip: If you go for a self-managed k8s cluster (not EKS, GKE, etc.), check that nodes are up and running before continuing upgrade.

 I really enjoyed this rex that was full of good prod-ready advices.

-I recommand you to see [the slides](https://schd.ws/hosted_files/kccnceu18/18/2018-05-02%20Continuously%20Deliver%20your%20Kubernetes%20Infrastructure%20-%20KubeCon%202018%20Copenhagen.pdf)
+I recommend you take a look at [the slides](https://schd.ws/hosted_files/kccnceu18/18/2018-05-02%20Continuously%20Deliver%20your%20Kubernetes%20Infrastructure%20-%20KubeCon%202018%20Copenhagen.pdf)

 # Seamless Development Environments on Kubernetes using Telepresence - Ara Pulido, Bitnami